Vietnam.vn - Nền tảng quảng bá Việt Nam

 “Today, the President of Uganda has legalized homophobia and transphobia…” said Clare Byarugaba, a Ugandan rights activist.

-US President Joe Biden called the move a “tragic violation” of human rights and said Washington would assess the law’s impact “on all aspects of the US engagement with Uganda”.
+US President Joe Biden called the move a "tragic violation" of human rights and said Washington would assess the law's impact "on all aspects of America's engagement with Uganda".

 “We are considering additional steps, including imposing sanctions and restricting entry into the United States for anyone involved in serious human rights abuses or corruption,” he said.

-In a joint statement, the US's flagship HIV/AIDS program PEPFAR, the Global Fund to Fight AIDS, Tuberculosis and Malaria, and the Joint United Nations Programme on HIV/AIDS (UNAIDS) said the law puts Uganda's fight against HIV "in jeopardy."
+In a joint statement, the US flagship HIV/AIDS program PEPFAR, the Global Fund to Fight AIDS, Tuberculosis and Malaria, and the Joint United Nations Programme on HIV/AIDS (UNAIDS) said the law put Uganda's fight against HIV "in jeopardy."

-Dominic Arnall, CEO of Open For Business, a coalition of companies including Google and Microsoft, said the group was deeply disappointed and that the law was against the interests of Ugandans.
+Dominic Arnall, CEO of Open For Business, a coalition of companies including Google and Microsoft, said the group was extremely disappointed and the law was against the interests of Ugandans.

 The UN human rights body said it was "appalled".
 Uganda's move could encourage lawmakers in neighbouring Kenya and Tanzania to seek similar measures.